Shin Eun-soo: Ambassadorship

-Endorsement
+Endorsements

 Shin signed her first-ever endorsement deal as the new exclusive model for South Korean skincare and cosmetics manufacturer and retailer, Skin Food.
 She launched a full-scale modeling activity, starting with a CF of the new product called Aqua Grape Bounce Bubble Serum for Skin Food 2017 S/S which was released on April 10, 2017.
 She was also featured in main page of the product.

+Personal life

+In January 2026, it was confirmed that Shin is in a relationship with actor Yoo Seon-ho.
+The two reportedly met through a gathering of acquaintances.